substate-tech/ambel/docs/simple_example.md

   val SimpleRoWo_WoBits = UInt(8.W)
 }
 ```
-The Bundle can then be used to wrap the paramterized Apb2CSTrgt Module and connect its MixedVec output to a named member of the generated Bundle.
+The Bundles can then be used to wrap the paramterized Apb2CSTrgt Module and connect its MixedVec output to a named member of the generated Bundle.
 This is shown in [SimpleApb2CSTrgt.scala](src/main/scala/examples/SimpleApb2CSTrgt.scala).
 ```scala
 class SimpleApb2CSTrgt() extends Module {
   val ADDR_W = 32